-POTENTIAL RISKS AND IMPACTS RISK CATEGORY MITIGATION MEASURES MONITORING PARAMETERS COST OF MITIGATION/ MONITORING INSTITUTIONAL ARRANGEMENT (IMPLEMENTOR) INSTITUTIONAL ARRANGEMENT (MONITORING) prevent access of unauthorized person Ensure workers are provided with Personal Protective Equipment (PPE).
+POTENTIAL RISKS AND IMPACTS RISK CATEGORY MITIGATION MEASURES MONITORING PARAMETERS COST OF MITIGATION/ MONITORING INSTITUTIONAL ARRANGEMENT (IMPLEMENTOR) INSTITUTIONAL ARRANGEMENT (MONITORING) Equipment (PPE).
 Provide first aid supplies on site and designate first aider.
 Provide facilities for sanitation and hygiene such as portalets, potable water, and hand wash station.
-Implement good housekeeping on site Ensure that the workers' site area is accessible only to authorize employees Community Health and Safety (Workers, students and the general HIGH All workers must be given site induction before start of work Daily toolbox meeting Conduct orientation of Safety and Health Policies, School Record/Logbook of safety measures installed Included in the project cost Contractor PIU
+Implement good housekeeping on site Ensure that the workers' site area is accessible only to authorize employees All workers must be given site induction before start of work Daily toolbox meeting Community Health and Safety (Workers, students and the general public will be exposed to unsafe and hazardous condition) HIGH Conduct orientation of Safety and Health Policies, School regulations to workers The Construction Safety and Health Plan submitted and Record/Logbook of safety measures installed Daily monitoring of hazards/risks in the construction area Included in the project cost Contractor PIU Construction Supervision consultants